GRIDAPPSD/gridappsd-soap-server/circuit/README.md

 The archived files include:

-1. The CIM XML and UUID files are in _Transactive.xml_ and _transactive_uuids.dat_.
-The CIM measurement UUID values are maintained in _Transactive_msid.json_
+1. The base CIM XML and UUID files are in _Transactive.xml_ and _transactive_uuids.dat_.
+2. The CIM house UUID values are maintained in _Transactive_house_uuids.json_.
+3. The CIM DER specifications and UUID values are in _Transactive_der.dat_ and _Transactive_der_uuid.dat_.
+4. The CIM measurement UUID values are maintained in _Transactive_msid.json_
-2. The original OpenDSS model files are in _*.dss_, with map coordinates in _Buscoords.csv_
+5. The original OpenDSS model files are in _*.dss_, with map coordinates in _Buscoords.csv_

+## Uploading Process

+The test case upload is performed with ```python3 upload_circuit.py```.
+This relies on completing the test case conversion and validation as described below, with results archived in the repository.
+The upload script does these steps:

+1. Empty the database
+2. Upload the CIM XML to Blazegraph
+3. Insert Houses.
+There are 1697 of these at 1280 EnergyConsumer locations.
+4. Insert DER.
+Near the substation, there is a 2-MW Synchronous Machine (Wind) with 2-MW, 4-hour battery.
+Out on the feeder, there is a 2-MW PV installation with a 2-MW, 4-hour battery.
+There are also 1134 rooftop PV, rated 3 kW each, installed at 90% of the EnergyConsumer locations.
+5. List and insert CIM measurement points on the feeder

+A developer following this process should have the Blazegraph container installed, and the CIMHub repository cloned from GitHub.
+From the local CIMHub directory, invoke ```pip3 install -e .``` because the cimhub package on PyPi may not have the latest features and fixes.
+However, it is not necessary to build the CIMImporter Java program, nor use OpenDSS or GridLAB-D, in following this process.

-## Process
+## Conversion and Validation Process

-The test case conversion is executed with ```python3 test_OEDI.py```.
+The test case conversion is executed with ```python3 make_circuit.py```.
 The steps cover:

 1. Solve the original GridAPPS-D case in OpenDSS, then create CIM XML
 2. Upload the CIM XML to Blazegraph
-3. TODO: insert DER and Houses
+3. Insert Houses.
+There are 1697 of these at 1280 EnergyConsumer locations.
+4. Insert DER.
+Near the substation, there is a 2-MW Synchronous Machine (Wind) with 2-MW, 4-hour battery.
+Out on the feeder, there is a 2-MW PV installation with a 2-MW, 4-hour battery.
+There are also 1134 rooftop PV, rated 3 kW each, installed at 90% of the EnergyConsumer locations.
-4. List and insert CIM measurement points on the feeder
+5. List and insert CIM measurement points on the feeder
-5. Export CSV, DSS, and GridLAB-D (GLM) files from Blazegraph
+6. Export CSV, DSS, and GridLAB-D (GLM) files from Blazegraph
-6. Solve the exported models in OpenDSS and GridLAB-D
+7. Solve the exported models in OpenDSS and GridLAB-D
-7. Compare the original OpenDSS power flow result with exported OpenDSS and GridLAB-D power flow results
+8. Compare the original OpenDSS power flow result with exported OpenDSS and GridLAB-D power flow results

 The test cases are configured by entries in the ```cases``` array near the top of ```test_OEDI.py```.
 Each array element is a dictionary with the following keys: